 17. Avoid unnecessary distractions

-Providing too much information on your landing page could confuse visitors and would increase the bounce rate.
+Providing too much information on your landing page could confuse visitors, create a spammy look and would increase the bounce rate.

-Landing page above has way too much information and way too many clickable links which could easily make a visitor anxious and leave the page prematurely.
+The landing page above has way too much information and too many clickable links which could easily make visitors anxious and make them leave the page prematurely.

-It is important to not include any website navigation on the landing page.
+It is important not to include any website navigation on the landing page.
 This will ensure that the potential leads do not get tempted to visit other parts of your website but focus on the selling point of the page.

-Some of the most important benefits of white space on a landing page are
+Some of the most important benefits of white space on a landing page include:

-- It helps highlight more important elements of landing page
+- Helping highlight more important elements of landing page

-- It gives a feel of a more clean and elegant landing page
+- Giving a feel of a more clean and elegant landing page

-Appcues` landing page has plenty of white spaces between text, images, and call to action.
-This makes the page clean, elegant and easy to read.
+Appcues’ landing page example has plenty of white spaces between text, images, and call to action.
+This makes the page clean, elegant, and easy to read.